fribbels/Fribbels-Epic-7-Optimizer/README.md

     * Try importing on a non Hyper-V machine
     * Open the View Network Connections menu, and disable the Hyper-V Bluestacks network adapter, then use the mobile hotspot import option.
     * Or modify the scanner code to hardcode your network interface: https://github.com/fribbels/Fribbels-Epic-7-Optimizer/issues/50#issuecomment-804275567

+* Feel free to drop by the Discord server for help debugging other issues: https://discord.gg/rDmB4Un7qg

 ### Optimizer troubleshooting